 POS: Point of Service means that members pay discounted fees for visiting a doctor listed in the network and more for doctors and health care providers that are not in the network.
 The POS is very popular it is very similar to a PPO and has huge networks of doctors who accept the health insurance.
 Humana One currently has many plans like this in Florida, and Anthem Blue Cross Blue Shield of Georgia has many plans like this in the Atlanta area.

-Of course the most common companies providing health insurance for nurses are independent insurance companies such as Aetna, Anthem Blue Cross & Blue Shield, Assurant, Cigna, Golden Rule Insurance Company, Humana One, and United Healthcare all of which you can get any online quote by entering your information in the form at the top of this page.
+Of course the most common companies providing health insurance for nurses are independent insurance companies such as Aetna, Anthem Blue Cross & Blue Shield, Assurant, Cigna, Golden Rule Insurance Company, Humana One, and National General all of which you can get any online quote by entering your information in the form at the top of this page.
 Nurses who have pre-existing conditions can also check for health insurance coverage offered by their resident state, but these plans are very expensive.

 Nursing Student Health Insurance